lennertVanSever/NodeJS_course/course_1/PITCHME.md

 ## What is a server?
 ![server - client communication](http://computernetworkingsimplified.in/wp-content/uploads/clientserver.jpg)

+Note:
 [More info](https://www.lifewire.com/servers-in-computer-networking-817380)
+A server is a computer program or a device that provides functionality for other programs or devices, called "clients".
 ---
 ## What is NodeJS?
 _Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine._